ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 {% endcolumns %}

-We could've implemented the Scala function using a `filter` and `foldLeft`, but it is more understandable using `collect` and pattern matching.
+We could've implemented the Scala function using a `filter` and `foldLeft`, but it is more understandable using
+{% scaladoc collect collection.Seq@collect[B](pf:PartialFunction[A,B]):Seq[B] %} and pattern matching.
 It would be read as "Collect every person with a last name equaling `family` and extract the age of those persons.
 Then sum up the ages."

 Another good use case for pattern matching is regular expressions (also in ES6!).
 Let's extract a date in different formats.